 Get them here: Canada

 This is a new take on the roasted chickpea.
 We’ve now got roasted lentils in the house!
-They are a very high source of fibre, high in protein, Nut Free, Gluten Free, Vegan.
+They are a very high source of fiber, high in protein, Nut Free, Gluten Free, Vegan.

 Roasted Chickpeas